Selasa, 31 Juli 2012

 For the last six months, U.S. hurdler Lolo Jones has done her practice runs with 39 reflective stickers are affixed to her body.
 These help the 40 Vicon motion capture cameras capture her runs at a rate of 2,000 frames per second.
 As Sports Illustrated reported:

 Simulations of Jones's hurdling can be viewed from any angle, zoomed to any body part, slowed to fractions of a second and dissected and analyzed in mind-blowing detail.
 Center of mass is no longer a general area; it is a calculable point.
 Acceleration and velocity are not concepts; they are quantifiable numbers.
-These are workouts, yes, but they are also experiments.
+These are workouts, yes, but they are also experiments."I've heard people say that the track athlete with the best scientists usually wins," Jones says.
+That line once referred to the sport's well-chronicled history of performance-enhancing chemistry, but in this case it's all about biomechanics.

 To be honest, the Vicon analysis software apparently only works with PCs today.
 But Lolo was otherwise just too perfect of an example of the use of high-tech to leave out.